edge_detector tool

 ✺

 The tool implements a neural network called IS-Net, originally developed for a paper titled “Highly Accurate Dichotomous Image Segmentation” by Xuebin Qin and others in 2022.
-The model executes fine grain, binary foreground/background segmentation and it is often used for isolating retail objects for online marketplaces.
+The model executes fine grain, binary foreground/background segmentation and was trained on/for isolating retail objects for online marketplaces.
 The model is completely open access, requiring the user to open and close sessions within the Python script to use, but not requiring a monetary API key.

 ✺